GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.
+> ### As numbers are reduced to the simplest principles, like 0 and 1, a wonderful order is apparent throughout.
 >
-> ~ *Michael A. Jackson*
+> ~ *Gottfried Wilhelm Leibniz*

 ---
 ## 🏎 Quick Facts